MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_XY_Stuff/XY_Idlers/README.md

 In addition to the stock four GT2 9mm Pulleys you will need:
 - 16 - F695 bearings
 - 4 - additional GT2 9mm Pulleys
-- 4 - 30mm D cut 5mm diameter shafts (for the idler pulley)
+- 4 - 35mm D cut 5mm diameter shafts (for the idler pulley)

 If you are using 8mm shafts and couplers swap all bearings to MF148 and all shafts to 8mm diameter

+## Updates
+### 2024-08-07
+- Reorganized the outdated parts folder and added version numbers for better tracking.
+  - V1 are the original files
+  - V2 have updated clearances and should be slightly lighter
+- Updated XY idlers to V3 to allow for better clearances.

 ## Images
 X Drive: